Purpose of this framework

 Extra points for attention for employees

-- Employees who are in a risk group (as explained by RIVM) can, in principle, carry out their normal work as long as their medical situation is stable.
+- Employees who are in a risk group can, in principle, carry out their normal work as long as their medical situation is stable.
 For more information, see Points for attention regarding vulnerable employees (in Dutch).
 In these situations as well, an employee’s options for deployment in the workplace must be assessed on an individual basis, and may need to be tailored to the individual situation.
 A company doctor must be readily available to answer questions and assess the risks, followed by an advisory opinion presented to the employer on deployment in the workplace and the possible need for work adjustments.

 - For information for pregnant employees, see Pregnancy and COVID-19 and the annex to the COVID-19 guidelines (in Dutch) on Pregnancy, (work) and COVID-19.